Londelo/common_spells/README.md

 ## TODO:
+- create a way to easialy navigate through all TM repos
 - automate workers template updates
   - this should automatically update all workers that use the workers template
   - create new branchs to make these updates